yyyamamoto/TSS-analysis/README.md

 new script uploaded: TSSClusteringFromMappedData_1_2024.pl A bug of no marking of new Cluster Peak after final cutting of a long cluster, is fixed.
-Used in our recent report: "Genetic stability of genic and non-genic promoters identified by comparative TSS-seq of Arabidopsis natural variations", Sugekawa K, Ezeh OS, Yamamoto YY (manuscript in preparation)
+Used in our recent report: "Genetic stability of genic and non-genic promoters identified by comparative TSS-seq of Arabidopsis natural variations", Sugekawa K, Ezeh OS, Yamamoto YY (manuscript in preparation) new script uploaded: TSSClusteringFromMappedData_2_prepClusterTable2018.pl Apply this to the output file from TSSClusteringFromMappedData_1_2024.pl